triwjy/open-music-express/README.md

 ---

-- ### Documentation: Swagger endpoint at /v1/docs
+- ### Documentation: Swagger endpoint at /v1/docs, only available in development environment: `npm run dev` or using docker: `npm run docker:dev`

 - ### Tests that can also serve as documentation for the API behavior.
-Run test: `npm test`
+Run test: `npm test` or using docker: `npm run docker:test`

-- ### Validation on query parameter and request body with Joi
+- ### Validation on query parameter and request body with Joi to sanitize request, multer file type validation (also reject untrusted .svg) to prevent XSS and code injection

 - ### Centralized error handling mechanism on controller, uniform format on API error message.